 BOARD OF TRUSTEES

-The National Indo-American Museum is supported by a diverse Board of community activists, professionals, scholars, business people and artists.
+The National Indo-American Museum Board of Trustees is a diverse of community activists, professionals, scholars, business people and artists.

 Gyan Agarwal, Professor Emeritus at the University of Illinois at Chicago Department of Electrical Engineering, has been a volunteer at the Indo-American Center (IAC) and the Indo-American Heritage Museum (IAHM).